pawurb/dont_you_count/README.md

 end
 ````

 That's it.
 The `count` query will no longer be issued for `product` and `offer` models.
-The total count will be guessed instead (based on [this gist](https://gist.github.com/sononum/6183139)).
+The total count will be set to 2 million.
+I don't know if it is the best idea but works for my case.
 It breaks the last pagination button but it is better then breaking the servers.
+PRs are welcome.

 ## Compatibility